kenogihara/sentiment_analysis/README.md

 reviews["fdist"] = reviews["tokenized"].apply(lambda text: " ".join([word for word in text if frequency_dist[word] > 1]))
 ```

-==Words that rarely appear may be less informative or relevant to the overall sentiment of the reviews.
-Filtering out these words reduces noise.==
+Words that rarely appear may be less informative or relevant to the overall sentiment of the reviews.
+Filtering out these words reduces noise.

+#### Lemmatizer

 **Step 4:** Create an instance of a word net lemmatizer and use apply function to tokenized frequency distribution column to transform all words to their base form.